-As a first-ever initiative, we are proud to publish and host the latest employment index in the field of data analytics.
+Updated 2023—icrunchdata is proud to publish and host the latest data analyst job board index in the field of data analytics.
 Here you can find the latest labor information and future trends for high growth categories of employment in the United States.
-This data analyst jobs report is taken from a sampling of major employment websites, our proprietary data from data analyst job boards and is compiled by our research team.
-This compiled research is focused around a particular skill-set, so it’s inherently quite targeted yet easily digestible at a glance.
-We’ll be adding more information to this report, so stay tuned.
+This data analyst jobs report is taken from a sampling of the best data analyst job sites, our proprietary data from data analyst job boards and is compiled by our research team.
+This compiled research is focused on a particular skill set, so it's inherently quite targeted yet easily digestible at a glance.
+We'll be adding more information to this report, so stay tuned.
 Learn more about our IT job board platform.

 Data analytics and data analysis are fairly synonymous terms, although the term analytics oftentimes refers to software itself.
 In order to ascertain valuable information from data, we must leverage data mining techniques to extract useful data, parse and scrub non-useful data, and then analyze its patterns sometimes using regression analysis to the end-goal of helping us draw logical conclusions; in order to make important business decisions.
 There are many layers and facets to this profession, and the field is evolving at a quite rapid rate, with many large software companies providing analytics software to do most of the heavy lifting.
 In order for companies to stay competitive they leverage these analytics tools to aggregate business information, from which data analysts will create models using algorithms to either describe the data itself, explore unknowns, or confirm a hypothesis.
 The root foundation of data analytics is largely based upon statistical and quantitative skills.
 In addition to growth in data analyst jobs, statistics is also a key area of employment with tremendous opportunity.
 More information on statistics jobs can be found here.

 Data analytics is considered a multidisciplinary field that is comprised of numerous layers including data collection, processing, scrubbing, modeling, reporting, and visualization; and is the gateway to business intelligence and data science as a whole.
 The applications are almost endless, and data analytics has quickly become one of the most hyper-growth niches in employment history.
 Data analyst jobs are being created by the thousands through the globe.
-It’s important to understand from a job seeking perspective that many organizations may not distinguish the difference between the data analyst, statistician, and the data scientist.
-These labeled titles all involve similar skill-sets, but each position will likely come with job requirements for particular set of software skills.
+It’s important to understand from a job seeking perspective that many organizations may not distinguish the difference between the data analyst, business analyst, statistician, and the data scientist.
+These labeled titles all involve similar skill sets, but each position will likely come with job requirements for particular set of software skills.
 SAS software is a popular tool among enterprise companies.
 More information on SAS jobs can be found here.
-Job seekers can also find many university degree programs for analytics and data science.
-Check out the top 5 job titles for data analyst jobs here on icrunchdata by searching for popular titles listed below or customizing your job search.
+Job seekers can find many universities' degree programs for analytics and data science.
+You can also find many data analyst jobs here on icrunchdata by searching for popular titles listed below or customizing your job search.
 And be sure to check out our pro tips for job seekers.

 1. Business Analyst